GFMatte/GFMatte/README.md

 Graduated as a Mechanical Engineer but giving a shot into Data Analysis.
 Passionate with numbers and for discovering patterns whiting data <br>
 I've been having some fun with Python and all its libraries for data analytics and machine learning.<br>
-Still a beginner but loving the journey
+Loving the journey so far

 - 🔭 I’m currently working on ... myself, trying to learn new thing everyday...
 Also on my health 🏋️‍♂️